 The only part I’ve found was a PIC18F47Q10 MCU, and I must say that it accomplish the previous constrains very well.
 More, it is a modern MCU with lot of interesting features and more flash and RAM memory than the previous Atmega32 MCU.

 Of course nothing comes free, and the choice of a PIC18F47Q10 brings some complexities.
-The first is the need for an appropriate HW programmer to perform the flashing...Read more »
+The first is the need...Read more »